tommybuonomo/creative-viewpager/README.md

 class NatureCreativeViewAdapter(val context: Context) : CreativeViewAdapter
 ```

-By default, you have to override the 3 methods `bindContentLayoutAt`, `bindProfileLayoutAt` and `getCount`.
+By default, you have to override the 3 methods `instantiateHeaderItem`, `instantiateContentItem` and `getCount`.

 ```Kotlin
     override fun instantiateHeaderItem(inflater: LayoutInflater, container: ViewGroup, position: Int): View {